 How on-screen clicks work in iPadOS

-The new iPadOS supports the ability to connect Bluetooth devices like a wireless mouse.
+iPadOS 14 supports the ability to connect Bluetooth devices like a wireless mouse.
 On-screen clicks and mouse support are accessibility options inside AssistiveTouch — the settings on your iPad or iOS device that customize how you interact with your screen.
 We break down how to customize your mouse buttons, cursor color, cursor size and more in this guide on our blog.

 Important: The mouse cursor disappears if you try to take a screenshot on your iPad.
 However, you can use Reflector to take a screenshot displaying the mouse cursor.
 More on that later.

 |Screenshots with Reflector show the mouse cursor.|

 How to show on-screen clicks on your iPad

 Scroll down and tap “Accessibility.”
 Under Physical and Motor, tap “Touch.”